atk4/data/docs/unions.rst

 Below is an example of 3 different ways to define fields for the Union model::

-   // Will link the "name" field will all the nested models.
+   // Will link the "name" field with all the nested models.
    $unionPaymentInvoice->addField('client_id');

    // Expression will not affect nested models in any way